 They have never been published by an airline!

-Kerne Erickson is a well known artist, who designed a lot of retro-style posters in the 1990s and later.
-Some of his posters are just imitations of existing artwork, combined with original vintage logotypes or fantasy logotypes.
+Kerne Erickson is a well known illustrator, who designed a lot of retro-style posters in the 1990s and later.
+So he has never been commissioned by airlines to design posters for them.
+Some of his airline travel posters are just imitations of existing artwork, combined with original vintage logotypes or fantasy logotypes.

-A real collector embarrasses himself with these posters!
+A real vintage poster collector embarrasses himself with these posters!